galaxyproject/training-material/topics/contributing/tutorials/create-new-tutorial-content/tutorial.md

     This last box of the tutorial is automatically filled with the take-home messages defined in the metadata

 To render the boxes correctly, the syntax needs to be correct.
-If it does't work, have a look at similar tutorials and get inspiration.
+If it doesn't work, have a look at similar tutorials and get inspiration.
 Boxes can be nested, *e.g.* for having tips inside a hands-on: